begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Steam/Origin/Readme.md

 1. Click + near "Search games".

 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-steam-origin.json)" and open it.

+    When installing p0358's Origin patch make sure to click on "Pretend EA App is installed (so that Steam does not start its installer)" to be able to launch with Steam.

     After successful installation, click Launch.

-3. Log in to Origin and see this [Twitter post](https://twitter.com/p0358/status/1635796691902160896).

-    The proper exe is already installed by the script.

-    Empty value "" for UpdateURL should also work.

-    In our case, the directory is /path/to/northstar-client/drive_c/ProgramData/Origin/local.xml

-4. Changing settings to save resources and other stuff (not necessary).
+3. Changing settings to save resources and other stuff (not necessary).

     In Origin: